The Bankrate promise

 Hilton Honors is perhaps the most generous program when it comes to allowing members to earn top-tier elite status through credit cards.
-In fact, the Hilton Honors American Express Aspire Credit Card offers top-tier Diamond status outright in exchange for a $450 annual fee.
-This may well be worth it, considering Hilton Diamond status normally requires completing 60 nights at Hilton properties.
-Those requirements were reduced to 30 nights in 2021, but instant status from the Hilton Aspire Card still presents an excellent value.
+In fact, the Hilton Honors American Express Aspire Credit Card* offers top-tier Diamond elite status outright in exchange for a $450 annual fee.
+This may well be worth it, considering Hilton Diamond status normally requires completing 60 nights at Hilton properties, 30 stays or 120,000 base points.

 The Hilton Honors American Express Aspire Card offers more than just the ability to fast-track your Hilton Honors status.
-The card offers an annual $250 Hilton resort credit, a $250 annual airline fee credit, Priority Pass Select membership and a $100 Global Entry/TSA Precheck.
+The card offers an annual $250 Hilton resort statement credit, a $250 annual airline fee credit, Priority Pass Select membership and up to a $100 credit toward Global Entry or TSA PreCheck.
 These perks alone more than off-set the card’s $450 annual fee, though you may be able to generate additional savings through Amex Offers and elite benefits like free breakfast, lounge access and room upgrades.

 World of Hyatt

-World of Hyatt has just one personal co-branded credit card but it certainly packs a punch.
-Not only does The World of Hyatt Credit Card allow you to spend your way to top-tier Globalist status, but you could earn all 60 nights required for elite status through the card.
-The World of Hyatt card currently offers five nights towards elite status annually.
-You can earn an additional two elite nights for every $5,000 spent.
+World of Hyatt has just one personal co-branded credit card, but it certainly packs a punch.
+Not only does The World of Hyatt Credit Card* allow you to spend your way to top-tier Globalist status, but you could earn all 60 nights required for elite status through the card.
+The World of Hyatt card currently offers five Tier-Qualifying Night credits each calendar year.
+You can earn an additional two nights for every $5,000 spent.

-You can bypass this requirement by picking up a Wyndham Rewards® Earner℠ Business Card.
-Cardmembers receive instant Diamond elite status, which is pretty generous for a card with a $95 annual fee.
-Other recurring benefits include 15,000 bonus points annually, a 10% discount on free night awards and a special cardmember discount on paid nights.
+You can bypass this requirement by picking up a Wyndham Rewards® Earner℠ Business Card*.
+Cardmembers receive automatic Diamond elite status, which is pretty generous for a card with a $95 annual fee.
+Other recurring benefits include 15,000 bonus points each anniversary year and a booking discount on Best Available Rate rooms at participating Wyndham hotels.

-The information about the Frontier Airlines World Mastercard®, JetBlue Plus Card, JetBlue Business Card, Hilton Honors American Express Aspire Card, Hilton Honors American Express Surpass® Card, The World of Hyatt Credit Card and the Wyndham Rewards® Earner℠ Business Credit Card has been collected independently by Bankrate.com.
+*The information about the Frontier Airlines World Mastercard®, JetBlue Plus Card, JetBlue Business Card, Hilton Honors American Express Aspire Credit Card, Hilton Honors American Express Surpass® Card, The World of Hyatt Credit Card and Wyndham Rewards Earner® Business Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.